p-shubh/scalex.club/README.md

 #### Setup Instructions
 1. Clone the repository from GitHub.
 2. Navigate into the project directory.
-3. Install dependencies using the command `npm install`.
+3. Install dependencies using `go mod tidy`.
-4. Start the server using `npm start`.
+4. Start the server using `go run main.go`.
-5. The server will be running on `http://localhost:3000`.
+5. The server will be running on `http://localhost:8080`.

 ### API Endpoints